Clàudia Pina

-Career

-Club
+Club career

 Pina was formerly a futsal player in Montcada before being discovered by Espanyol's scouts in 2011 and subsequently joining their youth team.
 She moved to Barcelona's infantil-alevín team from Espanyol in 2013, and in her second season, she helped the team to win the youth league championship by scoring 100 goals in her 20 appearances.
 After proving herself as a technically gifted player and a natural goalscorer she quickly progressed through the different ranks of the youth team.
 One particular goal she scored after dribbling through four players in the derby against Espanyol in January 2017 trended across the internet.

 Pina made her first official appearance for the senior team in January 2018.
-Thus, being only 16 years and 5 months old at the time, she set the record as the youngest player to have ever played for a senior Barça team in an official match.That record has been beaten by Vicky Lopez, being 16 years,one month and 19 days old, on 17 September 2022.
+Thus, being only 16 years and 5 months old at the time, she set the record as the youngest player to have ever played for a senior Barça team in an official match.
+That record has been beaten by Vicky López, being 16 years, one month and 19 days old, on 17 September 2022.

-In the summer of 2020, Pina was sent on loan to Sevilla for one season, alongside Barcelona teammate Carla Armengol, but returned to the Catalan team the following year.
+In the summer of 2020, Pina was sent on loan to Sevilla for one season, alongside Barcelona teammate Carla Armengol.

 In February 2023, Pina extended her contract with the club until June 2026.
+She played among the most minutes in the league for Barcelona in the 2023–24 season.
+She showed strong link-up play with Alexia Putellas, and Sport reported that, however she played, "things always happen when she has the ball".

-International
+International career

 Pina was first called up to play for the national U-16 team at the age of 14 by Toña Is.
-In September 2016 she was invited for the first time to play for Spanish U-17 national team in a UEFA tournament in Příbram, where she scored 5 goals including a hat-trick in her debut match.
+In September 2016, she was invited for the first time to play for Spanish U-17 national team in a UEFA tournament in Příbram, where she scored 5 goals including a hat-trick in her debut match.
 She later played her first official game for the Spanish U-17 national team in 2016 World Cup against Jordan, scoring a goal in her first appearance.

-At the end of 2017 her name was announced as the top UEFA national-team goal scoring player among both female and male players, scoring 16 goals during the year.
+At the end of 2017, her name was announced as the top UEFA national-team goal scoring player among both female and male players, scoring 16 goals during the year.

-On 2021 she made her debut with the senior team in a friendly against Denmark.
+In 2021, she made her debut with the senior team in a friendly against Denmark.

+She was one of Las 15, a group of players who made themselves unavailable for international selection in September 2022 due to their dissatisfaction with head coach Jorge Vilda, and among the dozen who were not involved 11 months later as Spain won the World Cup.

+On 10 June 2025, Pina was called up to the Spain squad for the UEFA Women's Euro 2025.